autodesk-platform-services/aps-revit-rcw-parameters-exchange/README.md

 6. **JavaScript** basic knowledge with **jQuery**

-For using this sample, you need an Autodesk developer credentials.
+For using this sample, you need Autodesk developer credentials.
 Visit the [APS Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
 For this new app, use **http://localhost:3000/api/aps/callback/oauth** as Callback URL, although is not used on 2-legged flow.
 Finally take note of the **Client ID** and **Client Secret**.

 ## Running locally